 There are many things you can do when your salary gets credited to your account.
 You can either splurge mindlessly or invest judiciously to secure a future for yourself.
 It is not true that you cannot enjoy your life while continuing your investments.
 It is all about finding the right balance.

-There are a few investment decisions you should definitely make with your salary: regular monthly investments, investing in mutual funds, setting up an emergency fund, and setting some aside for short term expenses as well.
+There are a few investment decisions you should definitely make with your salary: regular monthly investments, investing in mutual funds, setting up an emergency fund and setting some aside for short term expenses as well.

 Here are five best investment plans for salaried persons in India that you can incorporate to make the best optimum use of your salary in detail.

 Build your emergency fund: The emergency fund is supposed to be a corpus that you collect to use in cases of emergency only.
-The emergency being referred to in this case is the loss of a job or regular salary.
+The emergency being referred to in this case is a loss of a job or regular salary.
 This fund should have at least six to nine months of your monthly expenses.
 You can imagine that this fund's total value is huge and will be dynamic with changing salaries.
 Hence, you should start building your emergency fund from the first salary itself.
 Even if it is a few hundred per month.
 Even some of the best investment strategies for salaried persons will ask you to build an emergency fund first.

 How can you build it?
-Because of the nature and purpose of an emergency fund, many prefer keeping it in debt funds or fixed deposits yielding the best FD rates in the market..
+Because of the nature and purpose of an emergency fund, many prefer keeping it in debt funds or fixed deposits yielding the best FD rates in the market.
 You can pick any safe instrument from the market that suits your investment profile.

 Use SIPs for Regular Investments: